Sikongdddl/RussianBox/README.md

 # RussianBox

 ### Desciption ###
-Simple and ugly Russian box.Maintained by Qt windwos.Codes are in master branch.
+Simple and ugly Russian box.Maintained by Qt windows.Codes are in master branch.

 ### Help ###
 Press S to start, A&D to move left or right.
 Press BLANK to traverse your block.